FOV Curvature Correction

 Note

-Do not place a check in the Correct Field Curvature checkbox if you are using this feature.
+Do not place a check in the Correct Field Curvature checkbox if you are using this legacy version of the feature.

 Configuration